 The Delaware Blockchain Initiative has explored blockchain in both public record organization and private sector data security.
 The initiative has mostly focused its efforts on archiving public documents like historical records and laws, but since Delaware is home to roughly 65 percent of all Fortune 500 companies, the state is looking into how to protect the financial information of the companies and their shareholders using encrypted ledgers.

 Australia teamed up with IBM to make the Land Down Under one of the top countries in the world integrating blockchain into its record keeping process.
 The country is using the technology to combine its passport and birth certificate databases into one blockchain-backed base.
 Both IBM and government officials believe blockchain brings a heightened level of data integrity and security to record keeping.

 From maintaining data integrity to discovering crimes faster, blockchain has myriad uses in law enforcement.
 According to law enforcement veteran and cybercrime investigator Paul Marrinan, blockchain makes records immutable, can track criminals attempting to use false identities and enables secure information sharing.

 The greatest attribute blockchain brings to policing is chain of evidence.
 In a chain of evidence, blockchain records every event and detail (police body cam footage, arrest data, police reporting, etc.) in sequential order with timestamps, creating a detailed timeline of events.
 Because the data is irrefutable, investigators and court systems can use it to piece together legitimate evidence for trial.

-Here are a few examples of how blockchain is taking hold in law enforcement.
+Here are a couple notable examples of how blockchain is taking hold in law enforcement.